Zoe: Big damn heroes, sir!

 If this is done in an anticlimactic way, then it's a Deus ex Machina.
 When done right, it is a sure-fire way to get a Crowning Moment of Awesome, or why not, a Crowning Moment of Heartwarming.
 Sometimes a moment like this is used to introduce a heroic character.

-Compare The Cavalry (it's the heroes saved in the nick of time), Contrived Coincidence, Bad Guys Do the Dirty Work (otherwise known as Big Damn Villains), Villainous Rescue (when the villains are like this trope), "Hell, Yes!"
+Compare The Cavalry (it's the heroes saved in the nick of time), Contrived Coincidence, Bad Guys Do the Dirty Work (otherwise known as Big Damn Villains), Villainous Rescue (when the villains are like this trope) and "Hell, Yes!"
 Moment.

 - Anime & Manga